aethemba/apollo/README.rst

 APOLLO
 ======

-Apollo is an open-sourc web application to manage your daily (guitarr) practice routine.
+Apollo is an open-source web application to manage your daily (guitar) practice routine.